 Global Automotive Purchasing & Supply Chain Network

-AIAG and WSU's Mike Ilitch School of Business join forces on education initiative to fast-track talent into automotive industry careers
+AIAG and WSU's Mike Ilitch School of Business join forces for an education initiative to fast-track talent into automotive industry careers

 The Global Automotive Purchasing & Supply Chain Network provides degree and certificate programs for students and professionals to advance their knowledge and experience in the automotive supply chain.

-The Automotive Industry Action Group (AIAG) and Wayne State University's Mike Ilitch School of Business are collaborating on an innovative new initiative to develop talent in global automotive purchasing and supply chain management.
-Called the Global Automotive Purchasing & Supply Chain Network (pdf) (GAPSCN or "Gap-Scan"), the program helps provide community college, undergraduate, graduate and adult continuing education curricula with real-world lecture material, automotive case studies, best practices, knowledge assessments and standards.
+The Automotive Industry Action Group (AIAG), an organization providing industry-developed standards, allied tools, emerging best practices, and training in quality, supply chain, and corporate responsibility, and Wayne State University's Mike Ilitch School of Business continue to collaborate on continuously developing automotive supply chain talent.
+The program that has been running for over a decade is called the Global Automotive Purchasing & Supply Chain Network (pdf) (GAPSCN or "Gap-Scan").
+The program helps provide students (community college, undergraduate, graduate) and industry professionals with continuing education utilizing practice-oriented lecture material, automotive case studies, best practices, knowledge assessments and standards.

-AIAG will provide the program with guidelines, training and educational opportunities in areas such as global materials management, customs and supply chain security, export compliance, packaging, quality management, finished vehicle logistics, corporate responsibility and environmental compliance.
-WSU will give participants access to undergraduate and graduate courses and programs, executive education, thought leadership, basic and applied research, and internships as well as international studies programs currently offered in China, Italy, Brazil and Poland.
-Degree programs are available, including undergraduate majors and MBA concentrations in purchasing and supply chain management.
+AIAG provides the program with guidelines, training and educational opportunities in areas such as global materials management, customs and supply chain security, export compliance, packaging, quality management, finished vehicle logistics, corporate responsibility, and environmental compliance.
+WSU gives participants access to undergraduate and graduate courses and programs, executive education, thought leadership, basic and applied research, and internships as well as international studies programs.
+Degree programs are available, including undergraduate majors and MBA concentrations in supply chain management.